 I’m also co-founder and editor of Legal Voice, an online magazine aimed at the legal aid profession and legal not-for-profit sector.
 The idea was for an online magazine as well as a resource to help the sector survive the impact of the 2013 legal aid (LASPO) cuts.

-Over the course of 2018/19, I am running the Justice in a Time of Austerity project with Dr Dan Newman of Cardiff University.
-It is a collaboration between Cardiff University and the Justice Gap supported by the City law firm Ashurst.
+Over the course of 2018/19, I am working on a research project on the impact of austerity on the justice system (Justice in a Time of Austerity) with Dr Daniel Newman of Cardiff University.
+I’m interviewing people up and down the country about their experience of the justice system.
+It is a collaboration between Cardiff University, the Justice Gap supported by the City law firm Ashurst and the barristers chambers Garden Court.
+There will be a book in 2020.

 I taught in Winchester University’s journalism department for three years (2015 to 2018).
 I designed and taught the ‘introduction to journalism’ and ‘feature writing’ modules, as well as teaching news reporting.
 In 2018 I taught in criminology department for its ‘Introduction to miscarriages’ of justice module.